In Brooklyn, the last-place Cardinals blank the Brooklyn Superbas (Dodgers), 3-0. The entire Washington Park contest is played with just one ball.

 The Yankees, once again, honor their aging superstar when the team hosts the second of three Mickey Mantle Days at the ballpark in the Bronx.
 Prior to the game, over 2000 young fans paid tribute to the future Hall of Fame outfielder by parading across the field with homemade banners expressing their admiration for the living legend.

 In the first managerial change in franchise history, Maury Wills replaces Darrell Johnson in the Mariners dugout.
-The M's will fare no better finishing the season 44 games under .500.
+The M's will fare no better under their skipper (20-38, .345), finishing the season 44 games under .500.

 After driving in the winning run in the Mets' 7-4 victory over the Cubs, Joel Youngblood, who is traded to the Expos during the game, flies to Philadelphia and singles for Montreal to become the first player to have a hit for two different teams on the same day in different cities.
-The 30-year all-star collects his two historic hits off two future Hall of Famers, a single off Ferguson Jenkins in Chicago and gets his other knock of Steve Carlton in the City of Brotherly Love.
+The 30 year-old All-Star collects his two historic hits off two future Hall of Famers, a single off Ferguson Jenkins in Chicago, and gets his other knock off Steve Carlton in the City of Brotherly Love.

 Dave Winfield kills a seagull at Exhibition Stadium with a warmup throw prior to the home fifth inning.
 After the 3-1 victory over the Blue Jays, the Yankees outfielder is arrested by the Ontario police and charged with animal cruelty.